theborakompanioni/azure-docs.de-de/articles/resource-group-authenticate-service-principal.md

 <properties
-   pageTitle="Erstellen eines Azure-Dienstprinzipals mithilfe von PowerShell | Microsoft Azure" description="Hier erfahren Sie, wie Sie mithilfe von Azure PowerShell eine Active Directory-Anwendung und einen Dienstprinzipal erstellen sowie mittels rollenbasierter Zugriffssteuerung Zugriff auf Ressourcen gewähren.
-Es wird gezeigt, wie eine Anwendung per Kennwort oder Zertifikat authentifiziert wird." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Create Azure service principal with PowerShell | Microsoft Azure" description="Describes how to use Azure PowerShell to create an Active Directory application and service principal, and grant it access to resources through role-based access control.
+It shows how to authenticate application with a password or certificate." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"